Cryptocurrency Reference Guide

 - native: Indicates whether the cryptocurrency is native to its blockchain (

-). - decimal_places: The number of decimal places used by the cryptocurrency.
+true) or a token (false). - decimal_places: The number of decimal places used by the cryptocurrency.
 This defines the precision required when specifying amounts.

 API Requests